openstate/kamervragen/docs/index.rst

 DUO API Documentation
 ===================================

 Welcome to the documentation of the DUO API.
-The API makes a selection of datasets from https://data.duo.nl/ available as JSON.
+The API makes a selection of datasets from https://data.duo.nl/ available as JSON-LD.

 Background
 ----------